-(28)Due to the intrinsically opaque nature of organised crime, it is not always possible to link property derived from criminal conduct activities to a specific criminal offence and confiscate such property.
-In such situations, it should be possible to confiscate property confiscation should be possible when the property is identified in the context of an investigation in relation to a criminal offence under certain conditions including in particular: the property is frozen based on suspicion of crimes committed within the framework of a criminal organisation, these criminal offences are liable to give rise to substantial economic benefits and the court is satisfied that the frozen property is derived from criminal conduct, at least where this conduct is liable to give rise, directly or indirectly, to substantial economic benefit and committed activities carried out-within the framework of a criminal organisation.
+Due to the intrinsically opaque nature of organised crime, it is not always possible to link property derived from criminal conduct activities to a specific criminal offence and confiscate such property.
+In such situations, it should be possible to confiscate property belonging to the person subject to the investigation confiscation should be possible when the property is identified in the context of an investigation in relation to a criminal offence under certain conditions including in particular: the property is frozen based on suspicion of crimes a criminal offence committed within the framework of a criminal organisation, these criminal offences are this criminal offence is liable to give rise to substantial economic benefits benefit, the investigation into this criminal offence does not result in a judgment of acquittal and the court is satisfied that the frozen property is derived from any criminal conduct, at least where this conduct that is liable to give rise, directly or indirectly, to substantial economic benefit and committed activities carried out within the framework of a criminal organisation.
 Member States should enable confiscation of such unexplained wealth when the investigation in which the property was identified concerns an offence falling within the scope of this Directive that is punishable by deprivation of liberty of a maximum of at least four years.
-These conditions should ensure that confiscation of property not linked to a specific offence for which the owner has been convicted is limited to property stemming from criminal conduct activities of eriminal organisations that is areserious in nature and liable to generate substantial benefits.
+These conditions should ensure that confiscation of property not linked to a specific offence for which the owner has been convicted is limited to property stemming from criminal conduct activities of criminal organisations that is are, because of their link to organised crime, serious in nature and liable to generate substantial benefits.
 When determining whether the offences are liable to give rise to significant benefits, Member States should take into account all relevant circumstances of the offence, including whether the criminal activities were committed with the intention to generate regular substantial profits.
-Member States should be able to limit the confiscation of unexplained wealth by providing that such confiscation shall only be pursued where other forms of confiscatation are not possible, and, alternatively or cumulatively, where the property to be confiscated has been frozen in the context of an investigation in relation to a criminal offence committed within the framework of a criminal organisation.
+Member States should be able to limit the confiscation of unexplained wealth by providing that such confiscation shall only be pursued where other forms of confiscatation are not possible, and, alternatively or cumulatively, where the property to be confiscated has been frozen in the context of an investigation in relation to a criminal offence committed within the framework of concerning a criminal organisation.
 Confiscation of unexplained wealth should not prejudice the rights of bona fide third parties.